jayway/cljwordgraph/INTRODUCTION.md

     user=> (print-point [3 4])
     "x is 3, y is 4"

-Using destructuring, you can split right at the time of binding, by mirroring the expression with a similar structure containing symbols.
-A vector with pairs can be destructured using `[[x y]]` instead of just `[p]` as argument list:
+Using destructuring, you can instead split right at the time of binding, by mirroring the expression with a similar structure containing symbols.
+A vector with pairs can be destructured using `[[x y]]` instead of just `[p]` as argument
+list:

     user=> (defn print-point [[x y]]
              (str "x is " x ", y is " y))